Skip to content

 Can I run both a free and paid OnlyFans page?

-Yes.
-Many successful creators run both.
-The free page serves as a marketing funnel for the paid page.
-This requires more content production and management but can maximize both reach and revenue.
+You can run both simultaneously, can you not?
+Many successful creators do exactly this.
+The free page functions as a marketing funnel for the paid page.
+This requires more content production and operational management, but when structured well, it maximizes both reach and recurring revenue simultaneously.

 Should I start with a free or paid page?

-If you’re building from zero with no existing audience, a free page often makes sense because it removes the barrier to entry and helps you build an audience faster.
-If you already have an established following willing to pay, starting with a paid page captures revenue from day one.
+You already know the answer depends on where you’re starting from.
+If you’re building from zero with no existing audience, a free page reduces the barrier to entry and accelerates initial subscriber acquisition.
+If you already have an established following willing to pay, a paid page captures revenue immediately instead of spending time building a free audience you’ll eventually need to convert anyway.

 How do I know if my free page is working?

-Track your PPV conversion rate, average revenue per subscriber, and total monthly revenue.
-If your free subscribers are converting at 10%+ on PPV and your ARPS (average revenue per subscriber) is above $5/month, your free page is performing well.
+The truth is, one number reveals almost everything about your free page performance: average revenue per subscriber.
+Track your PPV conversion rate, your ARPS (average revenue per subscriber), and total monthly revenue.
+If your free subscribers are converting at 10%+ on PPV and your ARPS exceeds $5/month, your free page is performing.
+Below those thresholds, the issue is either conversion strategy or content quality.

 What subscription price should I set for a paid page?